CatoNator/Academy2021Assignment/README.md

 # Academy2021Assignment

 ## Improvements to be done
 * The spawning algorithm is kind of lame...
-I did in quite a hurry, but I think it could be quite easily improved and made a lot more fun.
+The collectibles and obstacles are always an equal space apart.
+It's not very fun, and clou dbe improved pretty easily.

 ## Known bugs and other miscellany
 Some of the game's functions were designed around the limited scope, but could cause issues in the future: